peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter cannot be null, as the exponential function's results are generally not exact.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter can't be null, as the exponential function's results are generally not exact.
 (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

-<b>Returns:</b>
+<b>Return Value:</b>

 Exponential of this object.
 If this object's value is 1, returns an approximation to " e" within the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).